 Massachusetts Eviction Notice

-A Massachusetts eviction notice is a formal communication from a landlord to a tenant, indicating that the tenant is in violation of their lease agreement.
-This notice serves as a prerequisite to initiating legal eviction proceedings if the tenant does not remedy the situation within the specified time frame.
+Landlords use a Massachusetts eviction notice as a formal communication to tenants, indicating that tenants are in violation of their lease agreement.
+Furthermore, this notice serves as a prerequisite to initiating legal eviction proceedings if tenants do not remedy the situation within the specified time frame.

 Massachusetts Eviction Notice